Asian Americans in arts and entertainment: Rock

 William David Chin, nicknamed "Charlie Chin", was the guitarist for Cat Mother's & the All Night Newsboys.
 His nickname, "Chop Chop" or "Charlie", was given to him as one of the only children of Asian kid on Upper East Side.
 In the Rolling Stone, Ben Fong-Torres wrote that he was "the only Chinese in rock" at the time.

 In addition, late guitarist Eddie Van Halen is a renowned musician with Asian roots; his mother was of Indonesian ethnic origin.

-John Myung of the progressive metal band Dream Theater is considered one of the greatest metal bassists of all time with his extremely complex playing styles and harmonics.
+John Myung of the progressive metal band Dream Theater is considered an important metal bassists on account of his complex playing styles and harmonics.

 James Yoshinobu Iha (井葉吉伸, Iha Yoshinobu) is a Japanese-American rock guitarist best known as a member of the alternative rock band the Smashing Pumpkins.

 Chi Cheng a Chinese American was the late original bassist for the critically acclaimed experimental metal band Deftones.
 He is well known for playing unconventional bass lines in metal arrangements particularly their most popular single "Change" which features a reggae/dub bass line.
 The Deftones lead singer Chino Moreno is also part Chinese as well and is known for his ethereal and haunting vocal styles.